-For today's supersonic aircraft in normal operating conditions, the peak overpressure varies from less than one pound to about 10 pounds per square foot for a N-wave boom.
+For today's supersonic aircraft in normal operating conditions, the peak overpressure varies from less than one lb to about 10 lb/sq ft for a N-wave boom.
 Peak overpressures for U-waves are amplified two to five times the N-wave, but this amplified overpressure impacts only a very small area when compared to the area exposed to the rest of the sonic boom.

-The strongest sonic boom ever recorded was 144 pounds per square foot and it did not cause injury to the researchers who were exposed to it.
-The boom was produced by a F-4 flying just above the speed of sound at an altitude of 100 feet.
+The strongest sonic boom ever recorded was 144 lb/sq ft and it did not cause injury to the researchers who were exposed to it.
+The boom was produced by a F-4 flying just above the speed of sound at an altitude of 100 ft.

 The intensity and width of a sonic boom path depends on the physical characteristics of the aircraft and how it is operated.
 In general, the greater an aircraft's altitude, the lower the overpressure on the ground.
 Greater altitude also increases the boom's lateral spread, exposing a wider area to the boom.
 Overpressures in the sonic boom impact area, however, will not be uniform.
 Boom intensity is greatest directly under the flight path, progressively weakening with greater horizontal distance away from the aircraft flight track.